Thematic tracks organized by experts in a particular area constitute the core of the conference.

 - Comparison of meshfree and mesh based computational methods

-- Scatted data interpolation and approximation methods
+- Scattered data interpolation and approximation methods

 Multiscale Modelling and Simulation – MMS

-This MMS workshop aims to provide a forum for multiscale application modellers, framework developers and experts from the distributed infrastructure communities to identify and discuss challenges in, and possible solutions for, modelling and simulating multiscale systems, as well as their execution on advanced computational resources and their validation against experimental data.
+The multiscale modelling and simulation (MMS) workshop aims to provide a forum for multiscale application modellers, framework developers and experts from the distributed infrastructure communities to identify and discuss challenges in, and possible solutions for, modelling and simulating multiscale systems, as well as their execution on advanced computational resources and their validation against experimental data.

 Key topics of the MMS workshop include: